-Assuming a positive resolution of this administrative process related to the Termination of Ilovica 6 that would result in the continued development of the Ilovica-Shtuka Project, and as explained above, the Group believes that as at December 31, 2020 there is no need for impairment of the carrying amount of the mineral right interest for the Ilovica-Shtuka Project as presented below.
+Assuming a positive resolution of this administrative process related to the Termination of Ilovica 6 that would result in the continued development of the Ilovica-Shtuka Project, and as explained above, the Group believes that at December 31, 2022 there is no need for impairment of the carrying amount of the mineral right interest for the Ilovica-Shtuka Project as presented below.
 However, the Group also acknowledges that there is legal uncertainty and ambiguity as a result of the ongoing court cases which could result in the legal rights over Ilovica 6 being lost.

-A summary of changes to the Group's mineral right interests in the years ended December 31, 2020 and 2019 is set out below.
+A summary of changes to the Group's mineral right interests in the years ended December 31, 2022 and 2021 is set out below.

-Macedonia
+Mace donia

-llovica-Shtuka Project
+Ilovica-Shtuka Project

 \$000s

-Balance, January 1, 2019 39,918
+Balance, January 1, 2021 40,374

-Exploration expenditures:

-Feasibility costs 144

-Other 240

-40,302

 Other items:

-Foreign exchange movements (2,509
+Foreign exchange movements (2,875)

-Balance, December 31, 2019 37,793
+Balance, December 31, 2021 37,499

-Balance, January 1, 2020 37,793
+Balance, January 1, 2022 37,499

-Other items:
+Other items: 4

-Foreign exchange movements 2,581
+Foreign exchange movements (16)

-Balance, December 31, 2020 40,374
+Balance, December 31, 2022 37,483